 Who can apply:

 Any Arlington Public Schools educator who has worked for the district for at least three calendar years and is returning to the district in the following year is eligible to apply. *If recipient chooses to leave Arlington within a year of receiving the Award, the funds must be returned.*

-Application procedure and deadlines: Applications are due October 15 and April 1.
+Continuing Scholar Award application procedure and deadlines: Applications are due October 15 and April 1.

 Every school in Arlington is assigned an AEF Board member as a school representative.
 These School Representatives are available to answer your questions about AEF and the Innovations in Education grant program and to help you strategize about effective grant applications.
 Please discuss your ideas with your School Representative before submitting your application.